What, can you sense a theme or something?

 Makes about 5 cups

-2/3 cup smooth peanut butter, preferably a commercial brand (because oil doesn’t separate out)
+2/3 cup (170 grams) smooth peanut butter, preferably a commercial brand (because oil doesn’t separate out)

 1. In a large bowl with an electric mixer, beat the cream cheese and butter until light and fluffy.
 Gradually add the confectioners’ sugar 1 cup at a time, mixing thoroughly after each addition and scraping down the sides of the bowl often.
 Continue to beat on medium speed until light and fluffy, 3 to 4 minutes.